 - Consider a self-storage unit

 If you are downsizing or just looking for a safe and reliable way to store valuables, you may want to look into getting a self-storage unit.
 Because they come in a variety of sizes, including extra small, you can be sure to find one that’s the perfect place to keep your precious items, collectables, or memories tucked away securely.
-Storage units like the ones at Abacus Self Storage come with a personal security code so you know your belongings are in good hands.
-Our facility is also climate-controlled so you don’t need to worry about weather changes as we ensure temperature-sensitive items are protected.
+Storage units like the ones at Abacus Self Storage come with personalized site access so you know your belongings are in good hands.
+Our facility is also climate-controlled so you don’t need to worry about the impact of weather changes on temperature-sensitive items.

 - Get rid of stuff

 When you are dealing with a small space, the reality is that you will not be able to keep as much stuff as if you had a bigger home.
 You will need to get back to the basics and only keep what you use on a regular basis.
 This means, no extra towels, blankets, pots, pans, etc. Keep in mind that many of these items will be kept in open spaces so you’ll want to replace things that are worn out or damaged.
 One of the best ways to get started is to create a list of the items you have used over the past month.
 Anything not on the list should be given away or put into long-term storage.

 - Divide the space

 With small spaces there often feels like there is not much to work with, however, by dividing up the space you have you will find there is more than enough room.
 By using a bookshelf or other larger storage feature to separate your space, you’ll be able to create two unique environments rather than a single room.
 This can even count for any storage space you have.
 Using dividers in cupboards can give you extra space to put your belongings.
 For example, in a bathroom you can store towels on one side of a cupboard and hygiene items on the other by dividing up the space.